Framstag/libosmscout/webpage/content/documentation/renderprocess.md

 ## The `Database`

-The `Database` class wraps most of the above files, controlling initialisation, deinitialsation and access to these files. `Databse` is mainly a convinience wrapper to the low level data and index classes.
+The `Database` class wraps most of the above files, controlling initialisation, deinitialsation and access to these files. `Database` is mainly a convinience wrapper to the low level data and index classes.

 ## Characteristics of map data as retrieved the Database